-Cheques are kept in a locked cupboard when not in use.
+Chequebooks are kept in the safe.
 Access to cheques is restricted to Senior Management and Administration Staff only.
-The School Business Manager and the Senior Administrator are authorised to order pre-printed cheques for the operation of accounts.

 A control record is maintained detailing the cheque number sequence of all cheques and cheque books received and the date that these were received.